 This book was Top 100 in the 2022 Launchpad Prose Competition.

 I am also seeking reading and production opportunities for a completed play.
 Contact me for more information.

 The Seasons Are You is a modern retelling of Shakespeare’s The Winter’s Tale.
 The story centers on an estranged family as it fumbles through healing itself: Chelsea, a young woman trying to discover her father while handling her brother’s terminal illness; her mother, Marilyn, finally forced to confront her past and merge it with the present; and her father, Brock, a middle-aged rock star who has to live with the poor decisions he made as a younger man.
 Like The Winter’s Tale, The Seasons Are You has its serious moments as well as a bit of fun (think ghosts, disguises, and capers).

 I live in the beautiful Shenandoah Valley in Virginia where I scribble away in my free time outside of work.
 I have been a writer since I was a child.
 At about 8 years old, I drew a picture of myself opening a mailbox to find out if my book had been accepted or rejected.
 (Kids today would draw themselves sitting at their computer reading email, I suppose.)

 I received a master’s degree in 18th and 19th century British literature from the University of Edinburgh.
 Scotland will always feel like a second home to me.

 I am excited to grow my writing career and would love to connect with you!
-Shoot me an email or message below.
+Shoot me an email below.